Testing Your Water

 EPA Method 533

-25 PFAS compounds (short-chain and long-chain)
+25 PFAS (short-chain and long-chain)

 $150–$400

-The most comprehensive standard test.
+Most comprehensive standard test.
 Covers the six compounds subject to EPA MCLs plus many others.
 Recommended as first choice for private wells.

 EPA Method 537.1

-18 PFAS compounds (primarily long-chain)
+18 PFAS (primarily long-chain)

 Strong coverage for the most-studied PFAS including PFOA and PFOS.
 Misses some short-chain compounds.
 Widely available from certified labs.

-TOP Assay (Total Oxidizable Precursor)
+TOP Assay

-Estimates total PFAS including precursor compounds
+Estimates total PFAS including precursors

 Rapid home screening kits